 On the standard repayment plan, you’d spend $121,494 total on principal and interest over 10 years.
 But on REPAYE, you’d spend $173,225 total—and you’d pay off your loan just a few months shy of the 25-year forgiveness mark.

-Of course, your own income and loan details will make a difference in the outcome here, so find out how different repayment plans would affect your interest costs with this student loan repayment calculator .
+Of course, your own income and loan details will make a difference in the outcome here, so find out how different repayment plans would affect you, check out our Student Loan Navigator tool, which can help personalize options to your situation.

 Under any income-driven repayment plan, you have to “recertify” your income and “family size” annually.
 Recertification can be a cumbersome process, and if you miss the deadline, which happens over 50% of the time, according to the Department of Education, things can get messy.